-Auto (Recommended) - The player checks with the display device to automatically determine what colour space to use.
-If the display device supports YCbCr 4:4:4, then it will be used to avoid extra colour space conversion.
+Auto (Recommended) - The player checks with the display device to automatically determine what colour spaces it can support and uses those.
+Usually avoids extra colour space conversion.

-RGB Video Level - The HDMI output uses RGB colour space and normal signal range suitable for video displays.
-Video signal level below reference black or above reference white in the original content is preserved without clipping or alteration.
+RGB Video Level - Forces the HDMI output to use RGB colour space and normal signal range suitable for TV type displays.